TIBCOSoftware/tgdb-client/client/goAPI/README.md

 The following are still being implemented and tested:
 * Support for communication via SSL (TLSv1.2+) over TCP
-* Support for administrative API that will mimic 'tgdb-admin' functionality
+* Support for encrypted data values for attributes via built-in data cryptographer